lextoumbourou/notes/notes/permanent/Vector Addition and Subtraction.md

   - LinearAlgebra
 ---

-Adding or subtracting 2 vectors is as simple as adding or subtracting the corresponding parts from each vector.
+Adding or subtracting 2 [[Vector]]s is as simple as adding or subtracting the corresponding parts from each vector.

 $$\begin{bmatrix} u_1 \\ u_2 \end{bmatrix} + \begin{bmatrix} y_1 \\ y_2 \end{bmatrix} = \begin{bmatrix} u_1 + y_1 \\ u_2 + y_2 \end{bmatrix} $$